OGGM/oggm/docs/flowlines.rst

 only in one direction along the flowline, each point of the glacier has a geometrical width.
-This width means that flowline glaciers are able to match the observed area-elevation distribution of true glaciers, and can parametrize the change in glacier width with ice thickness change.
+This width means that flowline glaciers are able to match the observed area-elevation distribution of true glaciers, and can parametrize the changes in glacier width with thickness changes.

     .. figure:: _static/hef_flowline.jpg
         :width: 80%